Quidifer/Neural_Network/README.md

 ### Usage

-compile: typing "make" in linux terminal will compile the program under the sigmoid activation function.\n
+compile: typing "make" in linux terminal will compile the program under the sigmoid activation function.
-         typing "make TYPE=RELU" in linux terminal will compile under the ReLU activation function."
+         typing "make TYPE=RELU" in linux terminal will compile under the ReLU activation function.

 # Digit Classifier